jmwind/jmwind.dev/src/pages/contact.md

 It doesn't cost much to ignore DMs, so instead I optimize to hear from anyone.
 I've met amazing people in my DMs and some are still friends.
 You learn a ton.
 I love the internet!

 I can't promise to get back to everyone.
-If I'm programming, writing, or or sailing, it's quite possible that there's no time.
+If I'm programming, writing, or sailing, it's quite possible that there's no time.
 But I'll read everything at some point and who knows.

 ### How can I help?